The Supplement Scam: Why AG1, Four Sigmatic, and “Premium” Brands Are Robbing You Blind

 Why every podcast shills, affiliates pull 20–40% per sale, single video sponsorships run five figures for ONE campaign, and product seeding flows nonstop.
 Millions per month go to payola and loss mitigation just for the company to keep up illusions and you are funding it!
 That money comes from your subscription, not from superior nutrition.

-You’d get ripped off; we’d be forced to torch budget on ads; the product wouldn’t improve — only the price would.
+You’d get ripped off; we’d be forced to torch budget on ads; the product wouldn’t improve.
 Our stance is simple: build the best formula at the fairest price and keep customers for life because it actually works.

 The Takeaway: Stop Falling for the Supplement Scam